 Emergencies and violent incidents in school districts are critical issues that require comprehensive planning and training.
 The New York State Safe Schools Against Violence in Education (SAVE) law requires school districts to develop a school safety plan to prevent or minimize the effects of serious violent incidents and natural/manmade disasters and to facilitate the coordination of state, local and county resources in the event of such incidents or emergencies.
 The district wide plan is responsive to the needs of all schools within the district and is consistent with the more detailed building-level emergency response plans required at the school building-level.
 Project SAVE is a comprehensive planning effort that addresses prevention, response, and recovery with respect to a variety of emergencies in each school district and its schools.

 District Chief Emergency Officer

-The Watervliet City School District has designated Lori Caplan, Superintendent of Schools, as the district's chief emergency officer (CEO).
-The CEO is responsible for coordinating communication between staff and law enforcement and first responders and for ensuring staff understanding of the district level safety plan.
-Additionally, the CEO ensures that building level emergency response plans are annually updated.
+The Watervliet City School District has designated Donald Stevens, Superintendent of Schools, as the district's chief emergency officer (CEO).
+The CEO is responsible for: